vaporsjs/ethers.js/packages/properties/README.md

 Property Utilities
 ==================

-This sub-module is part of the [ethers project](https://github.com/ethers-io/ethers.js).
+This sub-module is part of the [vapors project](https://github.com/vaporsjs/vapors.js).

 It contains several useful utility methods for managing simple objects with defined properties.

-For more information, see the [documentation](https://docs.ethers.io/v5/api/utils/properties/).
+For more information, see the [documentation](https://docs.vapors.io/v5/api/utils/properties/).

 Importing
 ---------

-Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/ethers), but for those with more specific needs, individual components can be imported.
+Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/vapors), but for those with more specific needs, individual components can be imported.

 ```javascript